springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step6.md

 You should recognize the same buildpack lifecycle we observed with pack and Spring Boot in the kpack logs.

-When the logs show that the build is done, check your Docker Hub organization to make sure a new image has been published.
+When the log shows that the build is done, check your Docker Hub organization to make sure a new image has been published.

+`Send Ctrl+C`{{execute interrupt T1}} to stop tailing the log.